-Distribution System Plan (DSP) implementation progress is a new performance measure instituted by the OEB starting in 2014.
+Distribution System Plan (DSP) implementation progress is a performance measure instituted by the OEB starting in 2014.
 Consistent with other new measures, utilities were given an opportunity to define this measure in the manner that best fits their organization.
 This measure is intended to assess the effectiveness of planning and implementing the DSP.
 As part of Festival's 2015 COS application, our 5-year distribution system plan was developed.
 The DSP outlines Festival's forecasted capital expenditures which are required to maintain and expand Festival's electricity system in order to serve our current and future customers over the period 2015 through 2019.
 Festival measures the progress of its capital expenditures as a ratio of actual total capital expenditures in the year compared to the total amount of planned capital expenditure for the year included in the DSP.
 Festival Hydro has not submitted a new COS Application since 2015, but prepared a new five year plan for 2020-2024.
 In addition, Festival prepares more specific annual capital budgets that are approved by its board.
-In 2021, Festival was at 105% of planned capital spending, indicating Festival spent more than planned on distribution capital.
-The majority of the increase in Capital spending can be attributed to an increase in non-discretionary projects to support customer demand and growth.
+In 2022, Festival was at 95% of planned capital spending, indicating Festival spent less than planned on distribution capital.
+The majority of the shortfall in Capital spending can be attributed to delays in supply chain postponing the delivery of a piece of large equipment.